KarrLab/obj_tables/docs/migration.rst

 The user must have access rights that allow them to clone the data repo and schema repo.

-Limitations
+Known limitations
 ----------------------------------------------

-As of August 2019 the implementation of migration has these limitation:
+As of August 2019, the implementation of migration has these limitation:

 * Migration requires that schemas and data files be stored in Git repositories -- no other version control systems are supported.
 * Only one schema file per schema repo is supported.